-Three Dynamic Trainings to Foster Inclusive Government Agencies
+Dynamic Trainings to Foster Inclusive

-This diversity training begins with an introduction to Islamophobia and its impact on Muslim Americans, including in institutional settings.
-This is followed by an overview of the Muslim American community, including its history, demographics, and major traditions and practices.
-The training then looks at cultural competency considerations for interactions with Muslims and concludes with strategies to incorporate religious diversity in governance and the community.
+This diversity training begins with an introduction to Islamophobia and its impact on Muslim Americans, including common challenges faced by Muslims in institutional settings.
+This is followed by an overview of legal protections of religious rights and strategies for building an inclusive, equitable, and productive environment for the Muslim American as well as the broader community.
+To that end, the training provides an overview of the history, demographics, and major traditions and practices of Muslim Americans as well as cultural competency considerations for interacting with Muslims.
+The training concludes with best practices for different scenarios in interactions, as well as strategies to incorporate religious diversity in governance and the community.
+The speaker is a professional Muslim American trainer.
+Available in 1- and 2-hour segments with exercises and breakout groups.

-This diversity training consists of speakers representing Black, Asian, Hispanic/Latino, Indigenous, Jewish, and Muslim communities.
+This diversity training consists of speakers representing the Black, Asian, Hispanic/Latino, Indigenous, Jewish, and Muslim communities.
 The interethnic panel begins by describing the history of racism against their groups, the racialization of Muslims and Jews, and the many ways that prevalent stereotypes are internalized by society and contribute to implicit bias, including in government services.
 The panel continues by providing what they want government workers to know about them that challenges prevailing stereotypes, and concludes with tools to prevent bigotry and help build more inclusive and harmonious communities.
 Available in 2-, 3- and 4- hour segments with exercises and break-out groups.

 Diversity, Equity, Inclusion and Belonging Topics